Skip to main content

 What big game can I hunt in Vermont?

-What are the fishing limits in Vermont?
+What are the headline fishing limits in Vermont?

-Vermont fishing limits include: Largemouth Bass: 5/day (10" minimum); Smallmouth Bass: 5/day (10" minimum); Brook Trout: 6/day (6" minimum); Salmon: 2/day.
-Water-specific regulations may override general limits.
+Top species in Vermont: Largemouth Bass 5/day (10" minimum); Smallmouth Bass 5/day (10" minimum); Brook Trout 6/day (6" minimum); Salmon 2/day.
+Water-body-specific regs can override the statewide line.

 Vermont moose lottery accepts non-resident applications.
 Apply annually for best odds.